Immutability standard

 The problem with mutable objects is that the state of $mutable

-is unknown for other code logic interacting with it.
-For other code units is not safe to rely in $mutable
+is unknown to other code logic interacting with it.
+For other code units, it is not safe to rely on $mutable

 .